Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - At the intersection of Mineral Point and Segoe roads

-- Dane and Sauk counties
+- Eau Claire and Chippewa counties

 - Lakes Superior and Michigan

 Capitalize them: Christmas Day, New Year's Eve.
-The legal holidays in state law are: New Year's, Martin Luther King Jr. Day, Memorial Day, Independence Day ( or Fourth of July), Labor Day, Thanksgiving and Christmas.
+The legal holidays in state law are: New Year's, Martin Luther King Jr. Day, Memorial Day, Independence Day (or Fourth of July), Labor Day, Thanksgiving and Christmas.

 Capitalize when preceded by the name of the state.
-Lowercase when used generically and for all plural references.
+Lowercase when used generically and for all plural references:

 - The Wisconsin Legislature